3oheme/3oheme.github.com/_posts/2013-08-10-apply-fast-click-for-ios-to-your-website.markdown

 ### When

-I recommend using this trick only in specific scenarios, where we really need to trigger an action immediately, as applying it to any click will disable the double tap zoom in most of devices — and disabling default behaviour is a usability antipattern!
+I recommend using this trick only in specific scenarios, where we really need to trigger an action immediately, as applying it to any click will disable the double tap zoom in most of devices — and disabling default behaviours is  usually a usability antipattern!

 ### How